Selecting Compression Therapy Products

 What Style Is Best Suited for You?

 When choosing a compression stocking, take into consideration your level of activity and lifestyle.
-In other words, if your doctor has recommended purchasing compression stockings to assist with recovery while in bed, then the ideal choice would be an anti-embolism stocking.
+In other words, if your doctor has recommended purchasig compression stockings to assist with recovery while in bed, then the ideal choice would be an anti-embolism stocking.
 An example of an anti-embolism stocking is Covidien's Beige TED Hose Knee High Stockings.
 Swelling caused by a pregnancy can be treated using several brands of maternity stockings designed for comfort and care.
 Another option is purchasing compression socks for athletic purposes.
-There are several different styles to choose from, including ski socks, running socks, golf socks, and compression sleeves.
-If you want a less specific, more versatile sock, try CEP Progressive Teamsports Athletic Socks.YYou will also find that many compression stockings are designed to match your daily wardrobe.
+There are several different styles to choose from, including ski socks, running socks, golf socks, as well as compression sleeves.
+If you want a less specific, more versatile sock, try CEP Dynamic Plus Short Socks.You will also find that many compression stockings are designed to match your daily wardrobe.
 If you are purchasing compression socks to prevent everyday leg fatigue or want to prevent swelling, there are several stylish compression stockings for women that look similar to normal dressy stockings.
 There are also many compression stockings for men that fit discreetly under a pair of pants and casual-looking knee-high compression socks for both men and women.

 Not Just for the Legs!